jibonaronno/blue_rtos/README.md

   stack_size : 128 * 4
 };
 ```
 These codes were generated and does not support by C++ as the assignment of members are gapped.
-So I removed the const property and assignes the members in the main function.
+So I removed the const property and assignes the members in the main function.<br />

+Note that this code is generated from cubemx.
+So when regenerated the project then these initial codes will get back again and also before regeneration rename main.cpp to main.c .
+So take care of these codes after regeneration.